For first time buyers, getting the right first acoustic guitar comes with memories that will last a lifetime.

 - Comfortable to hold and play

-- The nuts are not the best and may need replacing
+- The nuts are not the great and may need replacing

 9. Yamaha NXT700 Acoustic Electric Guitar